14 Candid Photos of Martin Luther King Jr.

-Today is Martin Luther King Day, the federal holiday that celebrates the life of the civil rights activist.
-The holiday—signed into law by President Ronald Reagan in 1983, and observed since 1986—is held on the third Monday in January.
+January 20, 2020 is Martin Luther King Jr. Day, the federal holiday that celebrates the life of the civil rights activist.
+The holiday—which was signed into law by President Ronald Reagan in 1983, and has been observed annually since 1986—is held on the third Monday in January.
 (King was born on January 15.)
 Here's a look back at King in action.

-2. American civil rights campaigner Martin Luther King arriving at London Airport on October 1, 1961.
-He was in England to be the chief speaker at a public meeting about color prejudice and to appear on the BBC television programme Face To Face.
+- American civil rights campaigner Martin Luther King arriving in London on October 1, 1961.
+He was in England to be the chief speaker at a public meeting about color prejudice and to appear on the BBC television program Face To Face.

-3. American president John F. Kennedy in the White House on August 28, 1963, with leaders of the civil rights March on Washington (left to right): Dr. Martin Luther King, Rabbi Joachim Prinz, A. Philip Randolph, President Kennedy, Walter Reuther and Roy Wilkins.
+- American president John F. Kennedy at the White House on August 28, 1963 with leaders of the civil rights March on Washington (left to right): Dr. Martin Luther King, Rabbi Joachim Prinz, A. Philip Randolph, President Kennedy, Walter Reuther, and Roy Wilkins.
 Behind Reuther is Vice President Lyndon Johnson.

 - King raising his hands in a restaurant on September 21, 1963.

 - Canon John Collins greeting King at London Airport on December 5, 1964.